se-for-sci/se-for-sci.github.io/README.md

 # Software Engineering for Scientific Computing

-Course by Henry Schreiner & Romain Teyssier.
+Course originally written by Henry Schreiner & Romain Teyssier.
 Some material written by Gabriel Perez-Giz for previous iterations of this course.
 Thanks to Troy Comi for extensive review, additions, and corrections, and several sections.

 This material is rendered into a website at
 <https://henryiii.github.io/se-for-sci>.
 A WebAssembly version of some notebooks